Here’s our 10 tips for managing family home working over the coming weeks, updated for the January/February 2021 national lockdown.

 Young children will need much more constant care throughout each day with plenty of activities to keep them entertained.
 It’s unlikely you will be able to combine work with caring for young children whilst they are awake.

-Most older children will be able to do their schoolwork without constant supervision so is likely that your work can be completed simultaneously.
+Most older children will be able to do their schoolwork without constant supervision, so it’s likely your work can be completed simultaneously.

 2. Create structure and routine